Our Biggest Airline Pet Peeves

 Passengers who allow their kids to kick the seat in front of them

 Pay attention to your kids.
-I get that kids are wiggly and that most kids who kick the seat in front of them aren’t doing it to be junior jerks.
-Watch your kids and if they’re kicking the seatback in front of them…how about get them to stop doing that?
+I get that kids are wiggly and that most kids who kick the seat in front of them aren't doing it to be junior jerks.
+Watch your kids and if they're kicking the seatback in front of them, then do your J-O-B and get the to knock it off.

 Passengers who bring aromatic food on board

-I totally get not wanting to eat airplane food or wanting to eat real food on a Southwest Airlines flight that doesn’t serve meals.
+Yes, I'm looking at you, Mr. Tuna Footlong With Onions.
+I get not wanting to eat airplane food or wanting to eat real food on a Southwest Airlines flight that doesn't serve meals.

-That said, the other people on the airplane don’t want to smell your tuna fish, egg salad or whatever other stink thing you’ve chosen to bring on board.
+That said, the other people on the airplane don't want to smell your tuna fish, egg salad, or whatever another stinky thing you've chosen to bring on board.
 Honestly?
-Even a super aromatic bag of burgers is going to get you side eye from me but that’s only because I wished I’d thought to grab that myself.
+Even a super aromatic bag of burgers is going to get you side-eye from me but that's only because I wished I'd thought to grab that myself.

 Passengers who take off their socks and shoes